Scalable and Calibrated Sampling for Bayesian Generalized Linear Mixed Model via Stochastic Gradient Markov Chain Monte Carlo: Background on Diffusion and GLMMs

+\endgroup The integrand function corresponding to the likelihood $p(\mathbf{Y}_i,\boldsymbol{\gamma}_i|\OO)$ is referred to as the ``complete likelihood.''
+The integral arising in GLMMs for binary/count data is analytically intractable, due to the non-Gaussian structure of the random effects or the nonlinearity of the link function.
+The resulting computational issue is well-noted in both frequentist and Bayesian literature.
+A popular, default implementation for estimating the maximum likelihood in GLMMs approximates the integral \eqref{eq:ml} using a single modal estimate and numerically estimates its gradient \cite{lme4}.
+Our approach, instead, is to use Fisher's identity \citep{fisher1925theory} and explicitly target the gradient of the integral with respect to $\OO$, given by

-recalling that $g_i(\boldsymbol{\Omega}) = \nabla f_i(\boldsymbol{\Omega}) = -\nabla\log p(\mathbf{Y}_i | \boldsymbol{\Omega})$.
-Fisher's identity re-writes the marginal log-likelihood as an expectation with respect to the posterior distribution of the subject-specific parameters, $p(\boldsymbol{\gamma}_i| \mathbf{Y}_i, \boldsymbol{\Omega})$, Fisher’s identity has a long history in models with latent variables, including linear dynamic systems \citep{segal1989new}, non-linear and non-Gaussian state space models \citep{kantas2015particle}, and high-dimensional inverse problems \citep{jasra2021unbiased}. \citet{tran2020bayesian} applied it to GLMMs in a variational inference framework incorporating neural networks.
+where $g_i(\boldsymbol{\Omega}) = \nabla f_i(\boldsymbol{\Omega}) = -\nabla\log p(\mathbf{Y}_i | \boldsymbol{\Omega})$.
+Fisher's identity re-writes the gradient of the marginal log-likelihood as the expected gradient of the complete log-likelihood with respect to the conditional distribution $p(\boldsymbol{\gamma}_i| \mathbf{Y}_i, \boldsymbol{\Omega})$.
+Fisher’s identity has a long history in models with latent variables, including linear dynamic systems \citep{segal1989new}, non-linear and non-Gaussian state space models \citep{kantas2015particle}, and high-dimensional inverse problems \citep{jasra2021unbiased}. \citet{tran2020bayesian} applied it to GLMMs in a variational inference framework incorporating neural networks.
 Their method estimated conditional log-likelihood gradients via backpropagation and approximated expectations using importance sampling.

-However, it relied on a Gaussian variational family, and the uncertainty in estimating $g_i(\boldsymbol{\Omega})$ was not propagated into the posterior.
-In our approach, we introduce a Monte Carlo estimator for $g_i(\boldsymbol{\Omega})$ based on Fisher's identity and incorporate it into an SGMCMC algorithm that permits full Bayesian inference that scales to large datasets while preserving uncertainty quantification.
+Our aim is not variational inference, but designing a posterior sampling method, similar in spirit to Loaiza-Maya, Nibbering and Zhu \cite{loaiza2024hybrid}.
+We introduce a Monte Carlo estimator for $g_i(\boldsymbol{\Omega})$ based on Fisher's identity and incorporate it into an SGMCMC algorithm that permits a sampling-based Bayesian inference for large datasets.
 When used with independent Monte Carlo samples to approximate $g_i(\boldsymbol{\Omega})$, our approach yields unbiased stochastic gradients of the marginal log-likelihood, enabling SGLD updates for models with intractable marginal gradients.
+More realistically, even when the samples are produced by a biased MCMC algorithm, we provide assumptions under which theoretical analyses theoretical analyses can provide rigorous guarantees on the sampler accuracy.
+Experimental results support the validity of the resulting approach.